Kuly14/cvm/documentation/src/crates/revm/handler.md

   Retrieves the precompiles for the given spec ID.
   More info: [precompile](../precompile.md).
 * `deduct_caller`:
-   Deducts values from the caller to calculate the maximum amount of gas that can be spent on the transaction.
+   Deducts values from the caller to calculate the maximum amount of energy that can be spent on the transaction.
    This loads the caller account from the `Database`.

 ### ExecutionHandler